simeononsecurity/simeononsecurity.ch/content/other/how-to-game-on-the-helium-network/index.en.md

 date: 2023-02-18
 toc: true
 draft: false
-description: Learn how to game the Helium network by exploiting vulnerabilities with MiddleMan and Chirp Stack Packet Multiplexer, as well as the risks and consequences of doing so.
+description: "Learn how to game the Helium network by exploiting vulnerabilities with MiddleMan and Chirp Stack Packet Multiplexer, as well as the risks and consequences of doing so."
 tags: ["Helium network", "Proof-of-Coverage", "MiddleMan", "Chirp Stack Packet Multiplexer", "gaming", "exploiting vulnerabilities", "LoRaWAN network", "cryptocurrency", "blockchain", "decentralized network", "hotspots", "spoofing", "cheating", "illegal activity", "penalties", "integrity of network", "rewards", "malicious actors", "network security", "legitimate hosts"]
 cover: "/img/cover/A_cartoonish_depiction_of_a_group_of_individuals_exploiting.png"
-coverAlt: "A cartoonish depiction of a group of individuals exploiting a helium balloon with an image of a LoRaWAN® gateway and MiddleMan or Chirp Stack Packet Multiplexer in the background."
+coverAlt: "A cartoonish depiction of a group of individuals exploiting a helium balloon with an image of a LoRaWAN gateway and MiddleMan or Chirp Stack Packet Multiplexer in the background."
 coverCaption: ""
 ---